The Super Bowl Waste

 It has gradually, over the years, and especially the four decades of its existence, become the definitive cultural event of our age, at least in this country, the United States.

-This event has got so thoroughly hyped over these decade that anticipation, not only of the actual game is king.
+This event has got so thoroughly hyped over this decade that anticipation, not only of the actual game is king.
 The anticipation of the pre-game show.
-The half-time show .
-And, the advertising have begun to claim as much interest as the actual sporting event itself.
+The half-time show.
+And, the advertising has begun to claim as much interest as the actual sporting event itself.

-Let us first look at the sporting event itself, the NFL finals.
+Let us first look at the sporting event itself, the NFL finals before we talk about the Super Bowl commercials..

 Not like other sports